pzembrod/cc64/Runtime-libs.md

 ## Runtime module interface

+cc64 gets the details about memory layout and the runtime module that it needs to generate code from the `#pragma cc64` directive.
-Key to cc64's interface to the runtime module based on which compiled code is generated is the `#pragma cc64` directive.
-It takes 7 integer parameters (all memory addresses, typically given in hex) and one string parameter.
+`#pragma cc64` takes 7 integer parameters, all memory addresses usually given in hex, and one string parameter, a file base name.
 It has the following form:

 `#pragma cc64` *cc-sp*, *zp*, *rt-start*, *rt-jumplist*, *rt-end*, *statics-start*, *statics-end*, *rt-basename*